-The Consolidated Financial Statements have been prepared assuming a going concern and using the historical cost principle with the exception of certain assets and liabilities that are measured at fair value in accordance with IFRS.
+The Consolidated Financial Statements have been prepared using a going concern assumption and the historical cost principle with the exception of certain assets and liabilities that are measured at fair value in accordance with IFRS.
 The categories concerned are detailed in the following notes.

-In application of the 1606/2002 regulation adopted by the European Parliament and the European Council, the Consolidated Financial Statements have been prepared in accordance with the International Financial Reporting Standards ("IFRS") as endorsed by the European Union issued by the International Accounting Standard Board ("IASB") and whose application is mandatory for the year ending December 31, 2018.
-Furthermore, regarding its mandatory compliance as a NASDAQ listed company and under the Securities Exchange Act of 1934, the Group publishes consolidated financial statements in accordance with the applicable accounting standards in the United States.
+In application of the 1606/2002 regulation adopted by the European Parliament and the European Council, the Consolidated Financial Statements have been prepared in accordance with the International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standard Board ("IASB") and endorsed by the European Union and whose application is mandatory for the year ending December 31, 2019.
+Furthermore, regarding its mandatory compliance as a Nasdaq listed company and under the Securities Exchange Act of 1934, the Group publishes consolidated financial statements in accordance with the applicable accounting standards in the United States.

-The set of texts adopted by the European Union is available on the web site of the European Commission: http://ec.europa.eu/internal_market/accounting/ias/index_fr.htm.
+The set of texts adopted by the European Union is available on the web site of the European Commission: http://ec.europa.eu/internal market/accounting/ias/index fr.htm.

-Standards and amendments applicable from January 1, 2018
+Standards and amendments applicable from January 1, 2019